 No. I would've walked, hobbled or crawled to get to the finish.

-You changed shoes 17 times – how battered did they get?
+You went through 17 pairs of shoes; how battered did they get?

 By the time I got rid of them, most of the rubber on the sole was gone.
 When I put on a new pair of shoes it literally felt like running on new legs.

 I normally just slept where I finished running.
 I just tried to find cheap hostels or a secluded tent pitch.
 I slept at deserted beaches, industrial parks and workshops, park 'n' rides and even nightclubs.